-You inherited or received real estate as a gift before or during marriage, or bought a house before getting married.
-You used your salaries, bonuses, commissions, or other income earned during marriage to make improvements or pay the mortgage principal on the property.
-You don't … [Read more...]
+You owned a home before marriage.
+You used salaries, bonuses, commissions, or other income that you or your spouse earned during marriage to pay the principal on loans that were used to acquire the house and are secured by the property.
+You don't have a prenuptial or postnuptial … [Read more...]

 Should you become your ex-spouse’s creditor?